About the Battlefield

 Hulston Library

-The research library at the Visitor Center has grown to be among the largest in the National Park System.
+The John K. and Ruth Hulston Civil War Research Library at the Visitor Center has grown to be among the largest in the National Park System.
 Containing government records, books, diaries, maps, and journals, it is a wealth of historical information for research scholars, genealogists, and all the generations to come who will want to know more about this defining event and how it shaped U.S. history and particularly the war in the west.
 The collection is now housed in a new state-of-the-art library annex and education center adjacent to the Visitor Center.
-Each year more than 8,000 school children visit this historic site to learn about their heritage as Americans.
+Each year more than 20,000 school children visit this historic site to learn about their heritage as Americans.

 So Much More